 In this guide, we give our Airbnb tips for renters, these will help your learn Airbnb’s system and navigate it to help you pick out a bargain, high-end apartment or a room with an amazing view.
-First timers should follow this guide, it will only take 10 minutes to complete part 1 of this 2 part series.
+First timers should follow this guide, it will only take 10 minutes to complete.
 This may save you money and help you avoid a bad vacation rental experience.

 How To Get Started As A Guest On Airbnb